engineblock/engineblock/README.md

 # Status

+__This project is now superseded by the nosqlbench.io project.__ The entire source based here has been imported and restructured in that project, along with the upstream virtual data set project.
+This should make it easier for contributors and maintainers.

+This project is being put in archival mode to avoid users continuing to work on unmaintained code.
+The last artifacts under this name on Maven central will be the last ones produced by this lineage of code.

+__Please go to nosqlbench.io project at https://github.com/nosqlbench/ to get started!__

 This is in active development.
 Collaborators are welcome.
 However, there is still work to be done to groom the slope for new users.

 ## Documentation Site